-- ENC's cerebrovascular disease mortality trend line is decreasing but is diverging slightly from both RNC and NC.
-In 2008, the ENC rate was 20% greater than RNC. - The ENC age-adjusted cerebrovascular disease mortality rate is decreasing and converging on the RNC and NC rates.
-Projected to 2020, the Healthy People 2010 goal of less than 48 deaths per 100,000 could be achieved in the region. - Although both non-White males and non-White females continue to have the highest cerebrovascular disease mortality rates, the rates are decreasing and converging on White male and White female rates.
-The non-White male rate in 2008 was 78% greater than the rate for White males; the non-White female rate was 37% greater than the rate for White females. - The cerebrovascular disease mortality rate for non-Whites is decreasing and converging with that of Whites but remains 52% greater than Whites in 2008. - The trend for racial disparity from 1999-2008 shows a 35% increase in a moderately reliable trend.
+- ENC's cerebrovascular disease mortality trend line is decreasing but is 21% greater than RNC in 2011. - The ENC age-adjusted cerebrovascular disease mortality rate trend is decreasing and converging with the RNC and NC rates.
+It remains 12% greater than the RNC trend.
+In 2011 there were 49 deaths per 100,000, which is almost at the Healthy People 2010 goal of less than 48 deaths per 100,000. - Non-Whites have the highest mortality rate for cerebrovascular disease but the rate trend continues to decrease and converge with the other demographic groups.
+Over the 13-year period the trend has decreased by about 50% for all demographic groups. - The cerebrovascular disease mortality rate trend for non-Whites is decreasing and converging with that of whites but is still 52% greater than Whites in 2011. - The 13-year trend for racial disparity is unreliable.

 Figure 6.3 i.
-Cerebrovascular Disease: Trends in mortality rates for ENC29, RNC71, and NC, 1979-2008 with projections to 2020
+Cerebrovascular Disease: Trends in mortality rates for ENC29, RNC71, and NC, 1979-2011 with projections to 2020

 Figure 6.3 ii.
-Cerebrovascular Disease: Trends in age-adjusted mortality rates for ENC29, RNC71, NC, and US, 1979-2008 with projections to 2020
+Cerebrovascular Disease: Trends in age-adjusted mortality rates for ENC29, RNC71, NC, and US, 1979-2011 with projections to 2020

 Figure 6.3 iii.
 Cerebrovascular Disease:

 Trends in age-adjusted mortality rates by race and gender for ENC29,

-1979-2008 with projections to 2020
+1979-2011 with projections to 2020

 Figure 6.3 iv.
-Cerebrovascular Disease: Trends in age-adjusted mortality rates by race for ENC29, 1979-2008 with projections to 2020
+Cerebrovascular Disease: Trends in age-adjusted mortality rates by race for ENC29, 1979-2011 with projections to 2020

 Figure 6.3 v.
+Cerebrovascular Disease:

-Cerebrovascular Disease: Measuring disparity in age-adjusted mortality rates by race for ENC29, 1979-2008 with projections to 2020
+Measuring disparity in age-adjusted mortality rates by race for ENC29,

+1979-2011 with projections to 2020